-Simplifying businesses expenses for the self-employed
+Simplifying businesses expenses for the self-employed (in 3 easy steps)

 Whether you’ve been self-employed for a while or are just starting out, one thing remains the same: managing your own business involves running costs.